Last Chance to Save on Your Hair Transplant! Lock in today’s rate before prices go up this year. Talk yo our specialists today.

 Nothing gets our attention more than seeing hair in the shower drain or in a comb.
 When that happens, we start looking in the mirror to check out our thinning hair and wonder: Why am I losing so much hair?
 Are my genes causing me to lose it?

-Let’s Explore the Myths and the Facts
+Let’s Explore the Myths and Facts

-- Hormonal changes following childbirth
+• Hormonal changes after childbirth

-- The normal life cycle of hair follicles, which enter a “resting” (telogen) stage
+• The normal life cycle of hair follicles, which enter a “resting” (telogen) stage.

 It’s Called “Androgenic Alopecia”